 This topic describes issues and limitations when you use claims-based authentication with Microsoft Dynamics CRM.

-When you use claims-based authentication, we recommend that you verify that the identity provider that is trusted by the security token service (STS) and, in turn, Microsoft Dynamics CRM, enforces strong password policies.
-Microsoft Dynamics CRM itself doesn’t enforce strong passwords.
+When you use claims-based authentication, you should verify that the identity provider is trusted by the security token service (STS) and, in turn, Microsoft Dynamics CRM, enforces strong password policies.
+Microsoft Dynamics CRM doesn’t enforce strong passwords.
 By default, when it is used as an identity provider, Active Directory enforces a strong password policy.

 AD FS federation server sessions are valid up to 8 hours even for deactivated or deleted users

-By default, Active Directory Federation Services (AD FS) server tokens allocate a web single sign-on (SSO) cookie expiration of eight (8) hours.
-Therefore, even when a user is deactivated or deleted from an authentication provider, as long as the user session is still active the user can continue to be authenticated to secure resources.
+By default, Active Directory Federation Services (AD FS) server tokens allocate a web single sign-on (SSO) cookie expiration of 8 hours.
+So even when a user is deactivated or deleted from an authentication provider, as long as the user session is still active, the user can continue to be authenticated to secure resources.

 Disable the user in Microsoft Dynamics CRM and in Active Directory.
 For information about how to disable a user in Microsoft Dynamics CRM, see Manage users.
 For information about how to disable a user in Active Directory, see the Active Directory Users and Computers Help.

 Reduce the web SSO lifetime.
 To do this, see the Active Directory Federation Services (AD FS) Management Help.

 Secure the web.config file

 The web.config file that is created by Microsoft Dynamics CRM does not contain connection strings or encryption keys.
 However, the file does contain configuration information about the authentication mode and strategy, ASP.NET view state information, and debug error message display.
 If this file is modified with malicious intent it can threaten the server where Microsoft Dynamics CRM is running.
 To help secure the web.config file, we recommend you do these things: